AirLink’s Mission and Our Responsibility to Communities We Serve

 Helping to make our communities thrive is vital part of what we do at AirLink CCT.
-We believe our success is in direct relationship to how well we serve our communities and over the last 30+ years we have been humbled by the communities commitment to our program and the service we provide.
-It is a priority for us to give back to the community and pleasure and honor to participate.
-Here’s are a few ways we are doing so:
+We believe our success is in direct relationship to how well we serve our communities and over the last 30+ years we have been humbled by the communities commitment to our program.
+It's a priority for us to give back to the community and here are just a few ways we are doing so:

 Search and Rescue, Sheriff’s Departments and ODOT

 • Volunteer our crew and aircraft to support Search and Rescue efforts to find those lost or injured - help SAR access patients by flying them.